 Serious art students enroll in this class to prepare themselves for a future that involves visual problem solving.
 A large body of work is created with a variety of materials.
-All works of art are created as drawings.
-This intense experience gives students the environment for tremendous artistic growth and for the formation of lasting friendships with other serious art students.
-Students may also earn college credit.
+All works of art are created as drawings and/or paintings.
+This intense experience gives students the environment for tremendous artistic growth and for the formation of lasting friendships with other